-Quiet Hours are observed in Residence: Sunday to Thursday: 11:00pm - 8:00am; Friday and Saturday evenings: 1:00am - 8:00am.
-Exam Quiet Hours begin 1 week prior to the exam start dates in both December and April.
-Quiet Hours are extended to 23 hours a day.
+Quiet Hours are observed in Residence: Sunday to Thursday: 11:00pm ^{II} 8:00am; Friday and Saturday evenings: 1:00am ^{II} 8:00am.

+Exam Quiet Hours begin at 11:00pm on the Friday evening before the final examination period, which means quiet hours are extended to 23 hours a day.
 Residence will define a Relaxed Hour during the evening when programming by Residence Staff may occur.
 Residence Management reserves the ability to alter quiet hours at any time to suit the needs of the community.